Learn how to avoid these 13 common but costly mistakes many people make when they buy life insurance.

 All sorts of situations push people to buy life insurance: buying a house, getting married, having kids, even starting a business.

-As a result, it's likely that none of these folks want to jeopardize the umbrella of financial support life insurance could offer their children, spouses, or even parents by making mistakes while shopping for or buying a particular policy--especially since any missteps could result in the purchase of an ill-fitting plan, the wrong beneficiaries getting paid, or worse.
+It's likely that none of these folks want to jeopardize the umbrella of financial support life insurance could offer their loved ones by making mistakes while shopping for a policy.
+Especially since any missteps could result in the purchase of an ill-fitting plan, the wrong beneficiaries getting paid, or worse.

 If any of the above describes you, read on so you can learn how to avoid some of the most common life insurance mistakes before you ever make them.

 Why we do it: Often, a lot of us don't even think about buying insurance until something happens in our lives that prompts us to remember it—and remember how important it can be.
 That's long been true of products like health and renters insurance, and it's similarly true of life insurance.

 What we should do instead: Whenever you go through a major life change sit down and give serious thought to purchasing some form of life insurance if you don't already have it.
 (And if you do have some amount of life insurance, review it and make sure it will adequately protect you and your family, or other loved ones, in the event the unthinkable happens.
 If it won't, you should increase your coverage level until it does.)

 Don't drag your feet if you have people in your life who depend on you financially.
 The rates you're quoted are only going to go up as you get older or as you begin to deal with various health issues.
 And at some point you may well not be able to buy it at all.